cournape/audiolab/docs/src/obsolete.rst

 .. literalinclude:: examples/obsolete/usage1.py

-Prints you the informations related to the file, like its sampling rate, the number of frames, etc...
+Prints you the information related to the file, like its sampling rate, the number of frames, etc...
 You can of course get each parameter individually by using the corresponding sndfile.get* accessors.